carpentries/instructor-training/_extras/training_calendar.md

 **During the COVID-19 global pandemic, our Instructor Training offerings may be limited.
 We will add more events to this calendar as they are scheduled.
 Please contact team@carpentries.org if you have questions.
 Thank you.**

 ## New!
 Events over multiple days
 To offer more flexible options for our community, we are piloting events that run over mutliple days, with a set number of hours each day.
+Attendance for the entire event is mandatory.

 * February 1-4, 2021 (9 am to 1 pm North America Pacific Time) *Registration Closed*
 * March 1-23, 2021 (9:30 am to 11:30 am Australia Eastern Daylight Time (March 1, 2, 8, 9, 15, 16, 22, 23)) *Registration Closed*